Are you ready to run for office? Take a political campaign training to find out.

 How do I find the training that’s right for me?

-If you’re looking for a training you can check out our list of progressive groups and organizations that run trainings across the country to find one near you.
+If you’re looking for training you can check out our list of progressive groups and organizations that run campaign training programs across the country to find one near you.
 If you have campaign training opportunities you think we should add to this list, feel free to drop us a line.